Gilly1970/BPI-R4_Mediatek_OpenWrt-25.12_Kernel-6.12/README.md

 # $$\color{blue}\large{\textbf{Notes}}$$

-- 2.01.202 - Added updated eeprom containing zeros patch ```0138-mtk-mt76-eeprom-linked-fix.patch```.
+- 26.01.202 - Added updated eeprom containing zeros patch ```0138-mtk-mt76-eeprom-linked-fix.patch```.
   - 2GHz and 5GHz: Check for missing (0x00) or uninitialized (0xFF) data.
   - If 2G/5G are valid, we assume this is a "Type A" card that is handled correctly by the standard driver logic.
-  - If 2G/5G are invalid, we assume this is a "Type B" card wiht the corrupt eeprom which is the target of this patch.
+  - If 2G/5G are invalid, we assume this is a "Type B" card with the corrupt eeprom which is the target of this patch.

   ```
   bash